FNTwin/GPGO/README.md

 In this little package right now there are 3 ways to run an optimization task with Gaussian Processes:

--NAIVE : AkA sampling the acquisition function with a grid of some kind or a quasi random methods as LHS -BFGS : Find the Maxima of the Acquisition function by using the L-BFGS-B optimizer -DIRECT : Find the Maxiam of the Acquisition function by using the DIRECT optimizer
+-NAIVE : AkA sampling the acquisition function with a grid of some kind or a quasi random methods as LHS

+-BFGS : Find the Maxima of the Acquisition function by using the L-BFGS-B optimizer

+-DIRECT : Find the Maxiam of the Acquisition function by using the DIRECT optimizer

+# TODO

+-An integration with LAMMPS using the pyLammps routine

+-Tutorials and Examples